 - Cardiac MRI: Radio waves, magnets, and a computer create still and moving images of your child’s overall heart structure, heart muscle function, and blood vessels.

 - Cardiac catheterization: A small, flexible tube called a catheter is inserted into a large blood vessel and guided to the heart to see its structures from the inside.
-Contrast dye may be injected, and X-rays taken to capture detailed images of your child’s heart and blood vessels.
+Contrast dye may be injected, and X-rays may be taken to capture detailed images of your child’s heart and blood vessels.